Artois man found guilty of first-degree murder of teen

-An Artois mas was found guilty on Tuesday of the first-degree murder of a teen that was killed in 2015.
+An Artois man was found guilty last week of the first-degree murder of a teen that was killed in 2015.

 Glenn County District Attorney officials said Ruvalcaba drove to the home of Esquivel-Flores in Nord on July 4, 2015, and brought her back to his shop in Artois while she was wearing only a bra and underwear.
 After having sex with her, Ruvalcaba is believed to have shot the victim in the face with a shotgun.